About us, our theory of change, our team, our funders

 Our team & network

-Marc has spent the last few years working freelance for various great national and sub-national CSOs in Indonesia and for organizations in Africa and the US.
+Marc is the founder of Menjadi and has spent the last few years working freelance for various great national and sub-national CSOs in Indonesia and for organizations in Africa and the US.
 Throughout his career, he has worked with various small to medium sized local and national CSOs from Indonesia, Comores, Kenya, Tanzania, Belize and the US.
 It is this diversity of experience and context that has formed his empathy and inquiry based approach in his work.

 Organizational Development Manager